 - Premium Seating includes the closest and most intimate views of the stage - these seats are located in the first six rows of the theatre and feature a roomy Adirondack chair and wait service to offer you a truly first-class experience at our theatre.
 Food and beverages from Shakespeare’s Kitchen are delivered directly to patrons up to a 1/2 hour before the start of the performance and then again during intermission.
 Guests must be seated and orders placed by 6:45 pm. to take advantage of this wait service.
 Dinner, drinks and gratuity are not included in ticket price.
 Please note; due to space restrictions, coolers are not allowed in this section.

 - Lower Gallery Reserved features 100% assigned seating.
 Due to an overwhelming request, we are thrilled to offer this again in 2013.
 There is no need to wait in line for hours ahead of time to secure your seat in the theatre.
 All seats are pre-set high-backed chairs.
-When choosing your tickets, the best seats available are automatically assigned to you.
+Starting in 2013, the ability to pick your own seats is now available.
 Please note: Cooler size is limited in this section to 14" long x 9" high x 10" wide.

 - Upper & Side Galleries are open seating located behind and alongside (the entrance) the Lower Gallery Reserved section; the uppermost and far house left section of the amphitheatre.
 A limited number of chairs are pre-set as well as open sand for blanket seating.
 There is no extra charge if you choose to sit in an awaiting chair or spread out picnic style in the sand.
 This section is still seated on a first come first served basis.
 Seats are NOT pre-assigned here.